rgknp/AIDayLabs/lab01.5-luis/1_LUIS.md

 ![Publish LUIS App](./resources/assets/LuisPublish.png)
 ![AddKey](./resources/assets/LuisPublish2.png)

 Publishing creates an endpoint to call the LUIS model.
 The URL will be displayed, which will be explained in a later lab.
+For now, you can copy the Endpoint URL and add it to your list of keys.

 Click on "Test" in the top right bar.
 Try typing a few utterances and see the intents returned.
 Familiarize yourself with [interactive testing](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/Train-Test#interactive-testing) and [reviewing endpoint utterances](https://docs.microsoft.com/en-us/azure/cognitive-services/LUIS/luis-how-to-review-endoint-utt) as you may want to do this now or in a future lab.